-This new type of no interest credit card may charge a monthly fee instead of interest.
-This fee ranges from $10 to $22 and is determined by the credit limit of the card.
-Usually, this fee will be reversed if you don't use the card and/or have a $0 balance for a statement period.
+This type of no interest credit card charges a monthly fee instead of interest.
+The fee ranges from $10 to $22 and is determined by the credit limit of the card.
+Usually, the monthly fee will be waived or reversed if you don't use the card and/or have a $0 balance for a statement period.

-No interest monthly fee credit cards have credit limits of $1,000, $2,000 or $3,000.
+No interest monthly fee credit cards typically have credit limits of between $1,000 and $3,000.
 You can use them with any business that accepts Visa or Mastercard payments, but will not be able to withdraw cash or make other cash advance transactions.
 You also can't get a balance transfer to one of these cards.
 Put simply: you can use this card for everyday spending, but nothing else.

 If you're comparing no interest monthly fee credit cards to traditional credit cards and buy now pay later services, here are the pros and cons to keep in mind.

 - Don't use, don't pay.
 With NAB and CommBank, when you don't use the card and have a $0 balance for the statement period, the monthly fee is reversed.
 The Westpac Flex allows you to use your card and will waive the fee, as long as you've paid off the previous month's balance on time.

 - No interest charges.
 No interest charges means you'll know exactly what you have to pay every month.